Fenwick17/afenwick.com/content/blog/2021/responsive-accessible-table/index.md

   }
 }
 ```
 That looks like a lot of extra HTML, but I’ll explain.
 We added a `<span>` which replicates what the heading is for that piece of data, then with the use of `aria-hidden="true"` we hid that from a screen reader.
 This is because the `<thead>` is still fully functional, so it would just be extra noise.
-However, for visual users it is there so we can show what that piece of data relates to.
+However, for visual users it is there so we can show what that `<td>` relates to.
 The CSS simply hides and shows it depending on mobile or desktop.
 Remember that `flex` we used before?
-Now it comes into full swing, with utilising `justify-content: space-between` we can separate the mobile visual heading with the data counterpart.
+Now it is even more useful by adding `justify-content: space-between` which means we can separate the mobile visual heading with the data counterpart.

 ![Completed mobile view with separated headings](./finished-mobile.png)

 There we have it.
 A finished responsive and accessible table only using HTML and CSS.

-If you have any thoughts or questions, [contact me on Twitter](https://www.twitter.com/AdamFenwickFE).
+If you have any thoughts or questions, [contact me on Twitter](https://www.twitter.com/AdamFenwickFE) or [raise a Github issue](https://github.com/Fenwick17/responsive-accessible-table/issues).